archezinternational/hugo/content/shop/treespack.md

 **Software compatibility:** Adobe Photoshop

-**Content:** 5 PSD FILES each with a different kind of tree, each tree has 3 different textures that you can edit them and use together or separately on your post-productions and illustrations
+**Content:** 5 PSD files each with a different kind of tree, each tree has 3 different textures that you can edit them and use together or separately on your post-productions and illustrations

 _____